miftahDB/miftahdb/README.md

 - **Parameters**:
   - `key`: The key to look up.
 - **Returns**:
-  - The result of the operation, which includes a boolean indicating whether the operation was successful and the value associated with the key, or an error if the operation failed.
+  - The result of the operation, includes a boolean indicating whether the operation was successful and the value, or an error if the operation failed.

 ```typescript
 const result = db.get<User>("user:1234");